sim0njo/docs/docs/Phc2MqttV5.md

 Pressing the 'stop' button in the HA dashboard sends a MQTT publish with topic "&lt;Module.RxTopicPfx>/cmd/ccmd" and data "imd.0.in9.ingt0"

--- Above sample works fine, but you will be able to go directly from moving up to moving down.
-In a real PHC system this is prohibited because the 'ingt0' will come before the 'ingt1' event, where 'ingt0' will stop the shutter first.
-Then 1 second later it will be instructed to move up/down.
+-- Above sample works, but you will be able to go directly from moving down to moving up (and reverse).
+In a real PHC system the shutter is first stopped because pressing the 'up' button first sends the 'ingt0' event which stops the shutter, and then 1 second later the 'ingt1' event is sent causing the shutter to start moving (up or down).
+This prevents damage from brute direction reversing.
 You can simulate this with following definition:

   {"desc":"shutterGroup","comp":"button","up":"imd.0.in9.ingt0;imd.0.in9.ingt1","down":"imd.0.in9.ingt0;imd.0.in10.ingt1","stop":"imd.0.in9.ingt0"}